kiboschool/setup-guides/git-and-github.md

 # Setup Git and Github

+Click to watch a video of this walkthrough ([Windows](https://www.loom.com/share/3d455cc0b40a473cbc4dca356dfd9bf5))

 ## Sign up for a Github Account

 Navigate to https://github.com/join and sign up for a Github account.
 Store your credentials in your _password manager_ (you should do this for all new logins).